ap0nia/eden-query/documentation/docs/eden-query/svelte/getQueryKey.md

 :::info

-The query type `any` will match all queries in the cache only if the `svelte query` method where it's used uses fuzzy matching.
+The query type `any` will match all queries in the cache only if the `react query` method where it's used uses fuzzy matching.
 See [TanStack/query#5111 (comment)](https://github.com/TanStack/query/issues/5111#issuecomment-1464864361) for more context.

 :::